Skip to content

 {"message":"Hello"}

-When handling uploaded files, you can add a files parameter to receive the uploaded file information.
-After uploading, DataFlux Func automatically stores the file in a temporary upload directory for subsequent script processing.
+When handling uploaded files, you can add a files parameter to the function to receive the uploaded file information.
+After a file is uploaded, DataFlux Func will automatically store the file in a temporary upload directory for subsequent processing by the script.

 Example